Introduction

 Business profile

 You’ll need to prepare the identifications and registered business numbers that together make up your business profile.
-These will be used later on for submission of documents such as tax forms and invoices to oversee government agencies.
+These will be used later on for submission of documents such as tax forms and invoices to the relevant government agencies, including the Revenue Department and the Social Security Office.

 Work location